School Bus Driver

 Follow up to the bus driver video taping my child.
 Are parents allowed to request to view the bus recording for the day in question.
 Was told there was nothing on the surveillance tape yet they informed us they had a talk with the driver anyways.
 Thx

-Asked by Learjet60xr almost 11 years ago
+Asked by Learjet60xr about 11 years ago

 In my particular area, whether a parent views a surveillance tape is left up to the school.
 Due to legalities involved in the privacy of other children on the bus, my workplace does not allow parents to view videotapes, but if individual schools make that choice, then that is on those schools.
 As inevitably happens with kids on the bus, if a parent views the tape, they tend to focus on children other than their own.
 This is why we choose not to let parents view the videotapes.
 You are more than welcome to ask, the worst they can say is no.

-Asked by Darnell about 11 years ago
+Asked by cali over 10 years ago

 I take my road test next week and will be given my own route immediately upon passing it.
 As a new driver, are there any mistakes that newbie bus drivers commonly make that I should try and watch out for?